 Protexure has employment agreements with three key members of senior management, including one of our named executive officers, Kyle Nieman, the President of Protexure, which grant them phantom shares of the Company.
 Under these agreements, these employees were initially granted an aggregate of 63,765 phantom shares of the Company on the date of their employment, subject to certain vesting requirements.
 The phantom shares are eligible for phantom dividends payable at the same rate as regular dividends on the Company's common shares.
 The phantom dividends may be used only to purchase additional phantom shares with the purchase price of such phantom shares being the net book value of the Company's actual common shares as of the end of the previous quarter.
-During the year ended December 31, 2019, 1,397 phantom shares were outstanding at December 31, 2019.
+During the year ended December 31, 2020, no phantom shares were granted as no dividends were declared during the year on the Company's common shares.
+76,403 phantom shares were outstanding at December 31, 2020.